foxdonut/seview/README.md

 ## Why?

-Because plain JavaScript is simpler to write and build than JSX, and it's great to write views in a way that is independent of the virtual DOM library being used.
+Because plain JavaScript is simpler to write and build than JSX or HTML string literals, and it's great to write views in a way that is independent of the virtual DOM library being used.
 It's also nice to use convenient features even if the underlying virtual DOM library does not support them.

 ## Example